 Factors affecting area under green fodder crops in Rabi Season

-The regression results, as shown in table 1, indicated that the model explains a very high proportion of variation in the dependent variable (R2 = 0.955; Adjusted R2 = 0.903), suggesting a good overall fit.
-Among the explanatory variables, size of landholding emerged as the most influential factor which showing a strong and positive effect (β = 0.863, p < 0.001).
-This implies that farmers with larger landholdings are in a better position to utilize resources efficiently and expand their production base, a pattern also reported in recent studies (Dougherty, 2024; Asefa and Muluken, 2024).
-In contrast, the area under cereal, oilseed and vegetable crops showed significant negative relationships with the outcome variable.
-This suggests that greater dependence on these crop categories may limit diversification and reduce the flexibility needed for sustainable farming.
-Similar observations have been made in recent literature, where monocropping is associated with lower ecological resilience compared to diversified systems (Datta et al., 2023).
+Regression analysis (Table 1) emonstrated that the model explains a high degree of variation in the dependent variable (R2 = 0.955; Adjusted R2 = 0.903), suggesting a good overall fit.
+Size of landholding emerged as the most influential factor which showing a strong and positive effect (β = 0.863, p < 0.001) implyings that farmers with larger landholdings are in a better position to utilize resources efficiently and expand their production base, a pattern also reported in recent studies (Dougherty, 2024; Asefa and Muluken, 2024).
+In contrast, the area under cereal, oilseed and vegetable crops showed significantly negative relationships with the outcome variableshowing greater dependence on these crop may limit diversification and reduce the flexibility needed for sustainable farming.
+Similar observations have been made by Datta et al., 2023, where monocropping is associated with lower ecological resilience compared to diversified systems.

-The analysis further showed that livestock possession had a positive and significant effect (β = 0.102, p = 0.006), indicating that farms integrating livestock with cropping systems tend to be more stable and productive.
+The analysis further revealed that livestock possession had a positive and significant effect (β = 0.102, p = 0.006), indicating that farms integrating livestock with cropping systems tend to be more stable and productive.
 This supports the idea that integrated farming systems contribute to better resource recycling, improved soil health and enhanced income security (Shanmugam et al., 2024; Nave, 2025).
 On the other hand, variables related to market access, such as distance to the nearest dairy and the number of dairies available were negatively associated with the outcome, pointing to the role of accessibility and institutional support in influencing farm decisions.
-Most of the remaining variables including family size, labor involvement, irrigation and fodder use did not show a statistically significant effect, suggesting that their direct contribution within this model is limited.
+Most of the variables like family size, labor involvement, irrigation and fodder use did not show a statistically significant effect, suggesting that their direct contribution within this model is limited.
 Overall, the results highlighted the central role of land resources, cropping choices and livestock integration in shaping sustainable agricultural outcomes.

 Table 1: Factors affecting area under green fodder crops in rabi season